Swansea University Complaints Procedure

 In the event that no mutually acceptable solution is reached through the mediation/alternative dispute resolution process, the nominee will process the complaint under the Stage 2 Complaint Procedures after having received from the complainant, by a prescribed deadline, written permission to do so.

-If it is determined by the nominee that mediation/alternative dispute resolution is not appropriate or this is attempted, but no mutually acceptable solution is reached, the nominee will (unless 6.2.3 below is followed) forward the complaint to the relevant authority to which the complaint relates, namely to:
+If it is determined by the nominee that mediation/alternative dispute resolution is not appropriate or this is attempted but no mutually acceptable solution is reached, the nominee will (unless 6.2.3 below is followed) forward the complaint to the relevant Investigating Officer who will be:

-• The Head of School (if it relates to an academic matter) or, if the Head of School is the subject of the complaint, a Chair of the Regulations, Quality and Standards Committee (or nominee); or
+• The Head of School (if it relates to an academic matter) or, if the Head of School is the subject of the complaint, a Chair of the Regulations, Quality and Standards Board (or their nominee); or

 • The Head of the Professional Services Department concerned, e.g. the Director of Information Services and Systems etc. or if the Head of the Professional Services Department is the subject of the complaint, the Registrar or their nominee;

-The relevant authority (or their representative) shall investigate the complaint and may gather further evidence from relevant persons at their discretion.
+The relevant Investigating Officer shall investigate the complaint and may gather further evidence from relevant persons at their discretion.

-If the investigation involves a face to face meeting between the relevant authority (or their representative) and the complainant, and/or the person against whom the complaint has been made, the latter two shall both be entitled to be accompanied by a friend or colleague (who is a member of the University and has no material interest in the complaint), or a Students’ Union representative.
+If the investigation involves a face to face meeting between the Investigating Officer and the complainant, and/or the person against whom the complaint has been made, the latter two shall both be entitled to be accompanied by a friend or colleague (who is a member of the University and has no material interest in the complaint), or a Students’ Union representative.

-At the conclusion of the investigation and following a review of the evidence received, relevant authority shall provide a decision on the complaint, to include either:
+At the conclusion of the investigation and following a review of the evidence received, the Investigating Officer shall provide a decision on the complaint, to include either:

 • Upholding the complaint, in full or in part (and confirming any action to be taken accordingly); or